jumsay/ansible-terraform-vault/README.md

 3. Create key-pairs on aws

 ## Getting Started
+The provided instructions detail a comprehensive approach to automating the provisioning of AWS instances using Terraform, Ansible, and Ansible Vault.
+I'll summarize and provide a step-by-step guide along with the necessary scripts to streamline your setup.
 You can clone this repository before

 ### Directory structure

+Ensure the following directory structure in your project:

 ```bash
 project/
 ├── terraform/